rafaelcorsi/rafaelcorsi/README.md

 The objectives of our project are:

 - To apply existing research on immediate feedback and frequent testing within the Insper educational context.
-- To develop innovative adaptations of these strategies for project-based courses.

 My contributions are specifically aimed at: